Great Northern Railway (U.S.): Mainline

 The mainline west of Marias Pass has been relocated twice.
 The original route over Haskell Pass, via Kalispell and Marion, Montana, was replaced in 1904 by a more circuitous but flatter route via Whitefish and Eureka, joining the Kootenai River at Rexford, Montana.
 A further reroute was necessitated by the construction of the Libby Dam on the Kootenai River in the late 1960s.
 The United States Army Corps of Engineers built a new route through the Salish Mountains, including the 7 mi Flathead Tunnel, second-longest in the United States, to relocate the tracks away from the Kootenai River.
 This route opened in 1970.
-The surviving portions of the older routes (from Columbia Falls to Kalispell and Stryker to Eureka), are now operated by Watco as the Mission Mountain Railroad.
+The surviving portions of the older routes (from Columbia Falls to Kalispell and Stryker to Eureka), were operated by Watco as the Mission Mountain Railroad until April 1, 2020, when BNSF (GN's modern successor) took back control of the Kalispell to Columbia Falls section.

 The Great Northern mainline crossed the continental divide through Marias Pass, the lowest crossing of the Rockies south of the Canada–US border.
 Here, the mainline forms the southern border of Glacier National Park, which the GN promoted heavily as a tourist attraction.
 GN constructed stations at East Glacier and West Glacier entries to the park, stone and timber lodges at the entries, and other inns and lodges throughout the Park.
 Many of the structures have been listed on the National Register of Historic Places due to unique construction, location, and the beauty of the surrounding regions.